18/12/23

 Recent regulations, announced in November 2023 by the UAE’s Ministry of Human Resources and Emiratisation, bring the changes for smaller companies.
 Private companies with 20 to 49 employees have to hire one Emirati national in 2024 and another in 2025.
 Otherwise, they will face fines.
 This move is estimated to create around 12,000 jobs annually for UAE nationals in various economic sectors, with the Life Sciences Industry on the forehead.
 Additionally, larger companies with 50 or more employees must achieve a 2% Emiratisation growth in skilled jobs.

-The selected companies must adhere to specific criteria, and those failing to meet the requirements of the Emiratisation law will face yearly financial contributions starting from January 2025.
+The selected companies must adhere to specific criteria, and starting in January 2025, those failing to meet the requirements of the Emiratisation law will face yearly financial contributions.
 Penalties will amount to AED96,000 ($26,100) per UAE citizen not hired.

 The changes also bring in three categories for covered employers based on their Emiratization level: